-To supplement our breakdown of the legislation, we have set out below a number of FAQ’s in relation to the new provisions.
+To supplement our breakdown of the JobKeeper Legislation, we have set out a number of FAQ’s in relation to the new provisions.

 What do I need to do, as an employer, if I want to participate in the JobKeeper scheme?

 - register your interest with the ATO and subscribe for JobKeeper payment updates